-The Academically Talented Youth Program uses Northwestern University's Midwest Academic Talent Search to search for qualifying students.
-NUMATS is a highly-regarded program that has been in existence for more than 30 years.
+The Academically Talented Youth Program uses Center for Talent Development Assessment at Northwestern University to search for qualifying students.
+CTD Assessment is a highly-regarded program that has been in existence for more than 30 years.

 According to their website: